Italian Artists with Food in Their Names

-As Christmas approaches, many of us are probably decorating our homes for the holidays.
-Even though this year we might not be able to gather with our loved ones, the decoration of our home will hopefully bring us some joy.
-One of the main elements of decoration in the Christian tradition is the nativity scene.
-So, let us take a look at a not so well-known character of this scene.
-In addition to the usual figures of the Virgin Mary, Joseph, baby Jesus, the shepherds and the animals surrounding the holy scene, in Catalonia and some other regions of Southern Europe we find the caganer.
+As Christmas approaches, many of us are probably decorating our homes for the holidays which will hopefully bring us some joy.
+One of the main elements of decoration in the Christian tradition is the Nativity scene.
+So, let us take a look at a not-so-well-known character in this scene.
+In addition to the usual figures of the Virgin Mary, Joseph, baby Jesus, the shepherds, and the animals surrounding the holy scene, in Catalonia and some other regions of Southern Europe we find the caganer.

 Caganers are much more than the naughty figures that they seem.
 They are artistic objects which mirror the social reality of their time.
 New creations and the list of best-selling caganers of each Christmas season are indicative of the most controversial issues of the year.
 During the last three years, for instance, the claim for Catalan independence has been a recurrent topic.
 And if we take a step back and define social reality not only as topicality but as the wider social framework in which our lives take place, we could assert that caganers mirror the dual nature of globalization.

 On the one side, they contribute to the global popularity of local life.
-The Catalan custom of the castellers – human towers built in public squares at the occasion of festivals – and the political demand to vote on independence are ingeniously depicted in caganers.
+The Catalan custom of the castellers – human towers built in public squares on the occasion of festivals – and the political demand to vote on independence are ingeniously depicted in caganers.
 Regarding the secessionist claim, it is even possible to establish a link between the caganers referring to the Catalan case and those alluding to similar claims in the Basque Country and in Scotland.

 Making of caganers inspired by international celebrities clearly exemplifies the adaptation of a local product to the global market.
 With around 50% of the foreign sales shipped to the United States and growing international membership in the Amics del Caganer association, it is likely that we will continue to see caganers resembling Joe Biden and David Bowie next to Pedro Sánchez and Rosalía.